simonbroggi/UnityTricks/README.md

 Utils Importer (Blender)
 -----------

 Add mesh to bones marked by name.

-The mesh is added as rigid (not skinned) mesh filter Instantiation of the mesh is not lost.
+The mesh is added as rigid (not skinned) mesh filter.
+Instantiation of the mesh is not lost.

 The mesh must be in a separate blend file named xxxUtils.blend where xxx is the name of the referencing blend file.